Prefer to save or print this information and take it with you? Download the ebook version.

 A 4:1 campaign structure breaks apart campaigns based on different audience types.
 Using this structure, you have four campaigns for every category, objective, or parent ASIN – specifically three manual campaigns plus one automatic campaign.
 The manual campaigns are split based on the audience and type of keywords being targeted:

 Keep in mind that there are different levels of generic terms that vary in risk and spend.
-For example, a shopper searching for ‘t-shirts’ could be looking for any number of items, whereas a shopper searching for ‘black t-shirts for women’ is still generic but allows you to be more spend cautious.
+For example, a shopper searching for ‘t-shirts’ could be looking for any number of items, whereas a shopper searching for ‘black t-shirts for women’ is still generic, but allows you to be more cautious with your spending.

 How can I win with Amazon Sponsored Brands?

 Before you start advertising on Amazon, your products need to be retail-ready.
 What does that look like?
 When a product is retail ready for Amazon, the product listing has every “i” dotted and “t” crossed in regards to its listing.